jacobyeung/CS-189-Project/README.md

 # CS-189-Project
 Early project pulls planet traversal images from Stellarium and contains two data sets.
 One is a bit mask of the planet.
-Another is a simple Fourier featurization of the raw pixels.
+Another is a raw image dataset.
+We have also added functionalities to generate fourier and convoluted kernal variants of the data.
 Instructions to run:

 Edit collect_data.scc for these things: